ScottLogic/blog/_posts/2024-06-04-why-we-should-care-about-process.md

 ---

-[^ref-1]: more information on the Toyota story you can read more in [Lessons on culture change at Toyota](https://www.dustinroman.com/lessons-about-changing-culture-gm-toyota-case-study/) and [How GM learned from the Toyota way at Fremont](https://www.latimes.com/archives/la-xpm-1985-12-22-mn-20128-story.html).
+[^ref-1]: For more information on the Toyota story see [Lessons on culture change at Toyota](https://www.dustinroman.com/lessons-about-changing-culture-gm-toyota-case-study/) and [How GM learned from the Toyota way at Fremont](https://www.latimes.com/archives/la-xpm-1985-12-22-mn-20128-story.html).